espeak-ng/espeak-ng/docs/voices.md

 Voice files are placed in the `espeak-data/voices` directory, or within subdirectories in there.

-The available voice files can be listed by:

-	espeak-ng --voices

-or

-	espeak-ng --voices=<language>

-also

-	espeak-ng --voices=<variant>

-Lists voice variants which can be applied to eSpeak NG voices.

-	espeak-ng --voices=<mbrola>

-Lists the Mbrola voices.

 ## Contents of Voice Files

 The `language` attribute is mandatory.
 All the other attributes are